 The evolving jigsaw puzzle: origins, diversity, modifications and development of skull sutures

-The vertebrate skull provides protection for the brain, supports numerous cranial muscles that allow feeding and respiration and allows many other critical functions.
+The vertebrate skull provides protection for the brain, supports numerous cranial muscles and allows many other critical functions.

 Such cranial skeleton of any vertebrate is a very complex three-dimensional puzzle of bones and its exact shape and composition reflect the evolutionary history of the species, reveal biomechanical properties and are heavily used for classification and taxonomic identification.

 Cranial sutures separate the bones of the skull and function as sites of bone growth and stress diffusion.
 They are essential for proper development of individual skull bones and for their integration with each other and other cranial tissues and organs.